twisted/twisted/docs/web/howto/using-twistedweb.rst

-A Resource script is a Python file ending with the extension ``.rpy`` , which is required to create an instance of a (subclass of a) :api:`twisted.web.resource.Resource <twisted.web.resource.Resource>` .
+A Resource script is a Python file ending with the extension ``.rpy`` , which is required to create an instance of a (subclass of a) :py:class:`twisted.web.resource.Resource` .